 If you choose to partner with a trusted payroll provider, you can expect a number of valuable benefits.

 Payroll providers can offer small business owners a better and simpler way to manage payroll.
 Most small business owners are experts on the services and products their businesses provide, and developing expertise in payroll and other back-office functions takes precious time and resources.
-In many cases, a business owner's time is better spent perfecting their products and services and growing their market share, not worrying about calculating deductions and cutting checks.

 When You May Need a Partner

 If you only have one, two or a handful of employees, it may seem like payroll is something you can handle yourself.
 But employee quantity isn't the only thing that can complicate payroll.
 You have to contend with all the regulations calculating and paying payroll taxes, submitting payroll tax returns each quarter and managing various payroll deductions (including retirement plan contributions, health insurance premiums and wage garnishment).
 That's why many smaller businesses — including more than 70,000 one-person businesses — use ADP Payroll services.

 "Federal, state and local laws, regulations and taxes are constantly evolving and changing," says Jessie Mennis, compliance program specialist at ADP.
 "If a company isn't sure that they have an expert who can keep up with these constantly changing rules and regulations and how they apply to payroll obligations, then they should evaluate hiring a payroll company."

 Figuring out and managing all these moving parts can take a great deal of time, research and energy.
 As a business owner, it's unlikely that you have the extra bandwidth for payroll headaches.
 When you outsource to an external payroll provider, rather than paying someone in-house, you can usually save money.